 Although Canva makes it easy to create graphics in a matter of minutes, you should take the time to make each one look in line with your company’s brand.
 Here are a few key strategies that will ensure that your designs look clean and professional:

 When you’re first starting to design a graphic, you may want to include as many of the color options as you can.
 You might try to pick your favorites, or use a combination of colors to create the perfect look.
 However, you should try to limit your color palette as much as possible.

 It keeps your design clean, simple, and less scattered for viewers.
 When choosing a color palette for your graphics, you should also try to stick with your brand’s colors, and be consistent with your palette across most of your designs.

 When you create a design that is mostly text, you should keep the font consistent.
 Though it may be appropriate to change the heading font to make it pop, most of the time, bolding a heading that is the same font as the body text is enough to set it apart.
 When you use an excess of different fonts, you risk making your design appear too busy or unprofessional.

 White space is one of the most underrated elements of design.
 In order to fit all of your design elements in a small space, many users will crowd their elements together.
 But for viewers to get the most out of your graphics, it’s crucial that you leave enough white space for your elements to breathe.

 You need to make sure that your elements are large enough to be read properly, but also allow for plenty of space around each one.

 If you’re using a photo as the background for a design, make sure that you stretch it the whole way across the canvas.
 It makes one cohesive background that is much easier for viewers to read and comprehend.

+The grid function is there for a reason – to help you organize your photos, so you don’t have to.
 If you’re using multiple photos on one graphic, stay away from arranging them at angles, or on top of each other.
 Instead, use the grid function to space them appropriately.